-- (1) Historical net tangible book value per share is based on the historical book value of Hannon Armstrong as of December 31, 2012 divided by the number of shares of common stock and OP units expected to issued in the formation transactions.
-Such number of shares do not include the LTIP units/shares of our restricted common stock to be issued to our independent directors, our officers and other personnel upon consummation of this offering. - (2) This amount is calculated after deducting underwriting discounts and commissions and estimated offering and formation transaction expenses. - (3) Based on proforma net tangible book value of approximately \$ divided by the sum of shares of our common stock to be outstanding upon completion of this offering on a fully diluted basis, but excluding the LTIP units/ restricted shares of our common stock to be issued to our independent directors, our officers and our other personnel upon consummation of this offering.
+- 1) Historical net tangible book value per share is based on the historical book value of Hannon Armstrong as of December 31, 2012 divided by the number of shares of common stock and OP units expected to be issued in the formation transactions.
+Such number of shares do not include the LTIP units/shares of our restricted common stock to be issued to our independent directors, our officers and other personnel upon consummation of this offering. - (2) This amount is calculated after deducting underwriting discounts and commissions and estimated offering and formation transaction expenses. - (3) Based on proforma net tangible book value of approximately \$182.3 million divided by the sum of 15,583,333 shares of our common stock to be outstanding upon completion of this offering on a fully diluted basis.
 There is no further impact on book value dilution attributable to the exchange of OP units to be issued to the continuing investors in the formation transactions. - (4) Dilution is determined by subtracting pro forma net tangible book value per share of our common stock after this offering and the formation transactions from the initial public offering price paid by a new investor for a share of our common stock.